pmlopes/presentations/README.md

 <!-- .element class="stretch" --> ![loading](media/loading.gif)

 Notes:
-  And we all know that every human being hates to wait...
+  And we all know that every person hates to wait...

 ---